 Program tracking -to make modifications based on participation levels or community needs

 Single-source invoicing for all aspects of your initiative

 What about liability concerns?

 Strive provides comprehensive liability coverage.
-This means you’ll never need to worry about the day-to-day elements of your community program.
+This means you’ll never need to worry about the day-to-day elements of your evidence-based well-being program.
 We keep it easy to implement community wellness initiatives.

 With a nationwide network of instructors, vendors, and service providers, you don’t have to organize a thing.
 Whether it’s for a single location, across a community, or nationwide, we’ll get you up and running!

 Over the past 10 years, we’ve supported virtually every industry sector, including many Fortune 500 companies and government agencies.